NET WORTH: Unknown

 FUNDING AREAS: Education and Youth, Athletics

-OVERVIEW: Ken Xie, his brother Michael, and family move their philanthropy through the Xie Foundation.
-The family steadily funds their schools.
+OVERVIEW: Ken Xie, his brother Michael, and family do their grantmaking through the Xie Foundation.
+The family prioritizes funding for their schools.

-EDUCATION & YOUTH: The Xie family, via their foundation, have supported Tsinghua Alumni Foundation, Stanford University (where they’ve supported an electrical engineering chair), Pinewood School, and University of Miami.
+EDUCATION & YOUTH: The Xie family, via their foundation, support Tsinghua Alumni Foundation, Stanford University (where they’ve supported an electrical engineering chair), Pinewood School, and University of Miami.
 The brothers' parents were academics at Tsinghua University.

 ATHLETICS: Grantees include Asian American Tennis Foundation and East Palo Alto Tennis and Tutoring.
 Ken Xie once wanted to be a professional volleyball player in his native China.

-LOOKING FORWARD: Of late, the Xies have focused on a handful of outfits via their foundation.
-Perhaps their giving will deepen down the line, with Ken and Michael each starting a foundation of their own.
+LOOKING FORWARD: Of late, the Xies have prioritized a handful of organizations via their foundation.
+Perhaps their grantmaking will deepen down the line, with Ken and Michael each starting a foundation of their own.

 325 Sharon Park Dr., Ste.
 802